 Caldwell is active in his community, serving in a leadership role and as a board member with a local foundation in Tupelo and Lee County, the Tupelo/Lee Community Foundation, leading its unique fundraising annual campaign.
 The Foundation’s signature project is to fight food insecurity by being the genesis for the regional Hunger Coalition.
-Caldwell truly believes that banding together to fight food insecurity can make a difference.

 He is a deacon, member of numerous committees and served as a youth Sunday school director for 35 years at Calvary Baptist Church.
 He also is a Charter Class graduate of Leadership Lee County.
 His volunteer activities, current and past, include being a multi-year team leader with the HillTOP Tupelo Outreach Project for home repair and past board member of the Gardner Simmons Home for Girls.
 Caldwell is a 40-year member and past president and board member of the Kiwanis Club of Tupelo.

-WEB18 - 5/3/2021
+WEB18 - 8/23/2021